Statement of Values

 We may disagree with how another person handles a specific situation, but we recognize that everyone is trying their best and we do our best to show our appreciation for the contributions of fellow members to our Club

-We avoid wasting both the time (of readers) and bandwidth (information is mentally required to be stored) If we can't think of why the person we are forwarding to would like to receive the e-mail - we simply don’t forward it.
+· avoid wasting both the time (of readers) and bandwidth (information is mentally required to be stored).
+If we can't think of why the person we are forwarding to would like to receive the e-mail - we simply don’t forward it.

-2) Remember the human and not send in writing what we would not say in person
+· remember the human and not send in writing what we would not say in person

-4) Don’t say anything in email that we wouldn’t mind being broadcast to the entire Club
+· don’t say in email what we wouldn’t mind being broadcast to the entire Club

 Any of these foregoing privileges may be revoked for cause by a vote of at least 60% of the Board at a Board meeting.
 Prior to a Board vote on such revocation, the Member shall, on at least three weeks prior written notice, be given an opportunity to review the reason for the contemplated revocation and present counterarguments to the Executive Board of the Club.
 In all instances, the final vote of the Board shall be binding.